-- Make sure family members or other people you are with know how to inject the medicine in case you are unable to do it yourself during an allergic reaction.
+- Make sure family members or other people you are with know how to inject the medicine in case you are not able to do it yourself.

 How to Store and Dispose of This Medicine

-- Store the injection kits at room temperature, away from heat, moisture, and direct light.
-Do not store the medicine in the refrigerator or freezer.
-Keep the auto-injector in the tube it came in.
+- Store the injection kit at room temperature, away from heat, moisture, and direct light.
+Do not store the medicine in the refrigerator or freezer or inside a car.

 - Keep all medicine away from children and never share your medicine with anyone.